tn3w/flask_Captchaify/README.md

 > use the `default_captcha_type` argument to set the captcha with `text` back to text

 Todos:
-- [ ] Captcha type with animals or emojis
+- [ ] Captcha data set with emojis
 - [ ] Captcha type with multiclick
 - [ ] Add used captcha id to text captcha
 - [ ] Captcha or blocking rules based on client_ip and client_ip_info (e.g. blocking of certain IP countries)

 ## How does flask_Captchaify work?
-If needed, a captcha is displayed to the user (or the robot) based on the strength set.[^1] Javascript is not needed for this, as the content is rendered on the server.[^2]
+If needed, a captcha is displayed to the user (or the robot) based on the strength set.
+Javascript is not needed for this, as the content is rendered on the server.
+If the captcha is fulfilled correctly, a token is created that stores the client's data in encrypted form and is used to confirm fulfillment with each request.
+It is stored as a cookie and as the url Arg `captcha`.

+> [!TIP]
+> The `captcha`, `language` and `theme` Arg is automatically inserted in all anchors on your HTML page

 An example script could look like this:
 ```python